Questions about this property?Request Details

 Formed from part of the original main building and a more recent extension, plot two incorporates what had up until recently been the large main kitchen and a most appealing semi reverse level living with two bedrooms at ground level and a stunning master bedroom and living space on the first floor.
 Again this property will come with its own private garden space and parking.

 Agents note: It is anticipated that these properties will be freehold and we understand from our vendors that matters are in hand along with revised council tax ratings.
-You are strongly advised to make your own enquiries with the vendor and take your own independent advice as to exact position and progress of these matters
+You are strongly advised to make your own enquiries with the vendor and take your own independent advice as to exact position and progress of these matters4 bedrooms

 Property advert Ref 4168900 - Is a property advert for marketing purposes only, the information has been supplied by the owner, estate agent or property portal and The House Shop makes no warranty as to the accuracy or completeness of the information.
 Furthermore we have no control over the adverts content.
 This property advertisement does not constitute property particulars.
 Please contact the advertiser to obtain any information regarding The Energy Performance Certificate regarding homes in England and Wales or Home Report for residential property in Scotland.